Primes with restricted digits: Fourier Estimates

-The sum (over all paths of length $k$) of the probabilities of paths raised to the $t^{th}$ power (for $t\in\mathbb{R}$) is a linear combination of the entries in the $k^{th}$ power of the matrix formed by raising each entry of the transition matrix to the $t^{th}$ power.
+The sum (over all paths in $\{0,\dots,9\}^k$) of the probabilities of paths is a linear combination of the entries in the $k^{th}$ power of the transition matrix restricted to $\{0,\dots,9\}$.
 Thus such a moment estimate is a linear combination of the $k^{th}$ power of the eigenvalues of this matrix.
-This allows us to estimate any moment of $F_{Y}(a/Y)$ over $a\in[1,Y]$ uniformly for all $k$ by performing a finite eigenvalue calculation.
+This allows us to estimate any moment of $F_{Y}(a/Y)$ over $a\in[0,Y)$ uniformly for all $k$ by performing a finite eigenvalue calculation.
 In particular, this gives us a (arbitrarily good as $J$ increases) numerical approximation to the distribution function of $F_Y$.